jmelm93/AsanaPythonWrapper/README.md

 - `helper_write_list_of_objects_to_json`: Writes a list of objects to a JSON file.
 - `helper_flatten_dict`: Flattens a nested dictionary to a single level.
 - `helper_clean_task_data`: Cleans task data by extracting relevant information and removing unnecessary details.

+## Class: GoogleCloudClient (`classes/GoogleCloud.py`)

+... need to create docs ...

+If you'd like to load data into BigQuery, in basic steps, you need to:

+1. Add your Google Cloud service account json file to a folder named `service_accounts` (this is blocked in the .gitignore so it will not be pushed to github if you push to a public repo)
+2. From there, you can see an example use-case in the `load_to_bq.py` script.

+Keep in mind that the script seen in `load_to_bq.py` is loading a CSV into a DataFrame then loading to DataFrame to BigQuery.
+However, you do not need to save the original output to a local CSV.
+You can adjust the `main.py` file to directly write the output DataFrame from the Asana script to write directly to BigQuery!